Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 ### !end-callout

 Now, Sofia needs to actually use her new function.
-She passes it into an instance of `NewStudentForm`, through a new prop named `addStudentCallback`.
+She passes it into an instance of `NewStudentForm`, through a new prop named `onStudentAdd`.

+As always, Sofia could have chosen any number of names for the prop, but here, she wishes to maintain the pattern of naming her handler props with the prefix `on` to mirror the typical DOM event handler naming convention.
+Her intuition is that when the `NewStudentForm` is ready to add a student, it will invoke the function supplied in `onStudentAdd`, just as when a button is clicked, it invokes the function supplied in `onClick`.

 <!-- prettier-ignore-start -->
 ```js